 This course examines the causes, distribution, control, and prevention of infectious disease in human populations.
-Basic epidemiological concepts, including study design, analysis and modeling of infectious disease data, establishing causal relationships, detecting confounding factors, and assessing risk will be presented.
-Emphasis will be placed on issues of special interest to the clinical epidemiologist including laboratory diagnosis used in outbreak investigations by microbiological, serological and molecular techniques.
-In addition, methods to evaluate the accuracy and usefulness of diagnostic tests will be examined.
-Prerequisite: MIC 407/507 or equivalent course.
-STAT 145 or PH 755.
-Offered Spring - Even Numbered Years.
+Basic epidemiological concepts, including study design, analysis and modeling of infectious disease data, establishing causal relationships, detecting confounding factors, and assessing risk are presented.
+Emphasis is placed on issues of special interest to the clinical epidemiologist including laboratory diagnosis used in outbreak investigations by microbiological, serological, and molecular techniques.
+In addition, methods to evaluate the accuracy and usefulness of diagnostic tests are examined.
+Prerequisite: MIC 407/507 or equivalent course; STAT 145 or PH 755.
+Offered Fall - Odd Numbered Years.